Looking for a book or an article?

 Books: Use either the Quick Search to search by title or keyword, or the "Books and More" tab:

 Articles: Use the Quick Search tab to search by article title or keyword.
-You can also use the Journal Title tab to search for specific Journal Titles available through our resources.
+You can also use the Journal Title tab to search for specific journal titles available through our library database subscriptions.

 Once you find a book in the catalog, how do you actually find it on the shelf?